Frequently Asked Questions

 Is elective Ultrasound covered by insurance?

 No, insurance does not cover the costs of our Ultrasounds.
 But, you may be able to get reimbursed through your flex spending account.
 Since this is an elective procedure and is not intended to be a replacement for your doctor ordered Ultrasound, you will need to pay the cost of this Ultrasound as an out of pocket expense.
-We accept cash, Visa, MasterCard, American Express, Discover and debit cards.
+We accept credit and debit cards.
 Flex-spending credit cards should be able to be processed as well.
-Please note, personal checks are NOT accepted.

 How much does it cost?